Skip to main content

 35.245.56.67/32

 These addresses may be relevant if you use self-hosted Git services or store your bitrise.yml file in the repository.
-In this case, we recommend allowlisting the relevant IP addresses in order to ensure your network can connect to our workers.
 In this way Bitrise can, for example, access the bitrise.yml file, or send build status updates on commits and pull requests in a self-hosted repository.

 Table 1.
 Static IP addresses for the Bitrise website and its background workers